AnthonysWebLLC/CodingStandards/README.md

 # About #
 A full CakePHP Coding Standards stack centered around an easy to use shell interface and automated testing via git pre-commit hooks

+# Requirments #
+* Functioning CakePHP 2 application*
+* CentOS or similar yum based Linux flavor**

+*Tested with CakePHP 2.3.1

+**Our install script is only tested on CentOS 6.3 and an old version of Fedora.
+There are likely major issues with non-yum based Linux flavors.
+We intend to support other major Linux flavors in future releases as the community grows.

 # Install #
 1. Copy files to `app/Plugin/CodingStandards`
 1. Load Plugin in `app/Config/bootstrap.php`*